fygar256/general-assembler-axx/README.md

 The values ​​of the expressions or symbols that correspond to the variable positions in the operands are assigned to the variables from operands.

 Lowercase letters a to n represent expressions, and o to z represent symbols.
 Values ​​are referenced from the variables in error_pattern and binary_list.
-The special variable in assembly line expressions is '$$', which represents the current location counter.
+A special variable in assembly line expressions is '$$', which represents the current location counter.

 ・Expression, value

-Error patterns are evaluated in Python using the eval function.
-Please prefix variables with `#`.

 There is an assignment operator `:=`.
-If you enter `d:=24`, 24 will be assigned to the variable d.
+When `d:=24` is used, 24 is assigned to the variable d.
 The value of the assignment operator is the assigned value.

-The prefix operator # takes the value of the symbol that follows it.
+The prefix operator `#` takes the value of the symbol that follows.

+The prefix operator `@` returns the number of bits of the value that follows.

+The binary operator `**` is exponentiation.

 ・error_patterns

-error_patterns uses variables and comparison operators to specify the conditions under which an error will occur.
+error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.

 Multiple error patterns can be specified, separated by ','.

-For example, it looks like this:
+For example, as follows.

 ```
 a>3;4,b>7;5
 ```

-In this example, when a>3, it returns error code 4, and when b>7, it returns error code 5.
+In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.

 ・binary_list

 binary_list specifies the code to be output, separated by ','.
-For example, if 0x03,#d is specified, d will be output after 0x3.
+For example, if you specify 0x03,#d, d will be output after 0x3.

 Let's take 8048 as an example.
 If the pattern file contains